microsoft/microcode/docs/manual.md

 {% include youtube.html id="mbF-HU9IZ-A" %}

-### Automatic download to micro:bit V2
+### Automatic download to micro:bit V2 {#download}

 When the editor does not detect any micro:bit, it will automatically prompt you with instructions on how to connect.
 Once your micro:bit V2 is paired, the web editor will be able to download your MicroCode program to your micro:bit.
 This happens on every edit, so your program is always up-to-date (and running)!

-If your micro:bit disconnects, you will see a micro:bit icon show up on the upper left corner of the editor.
+> If your micro:bit disconnects, you will see a micro:bit icon show up on the upper left corner of the editor.
 Click on that button to reconnect again.

 ### Localization {#localization}